Three-dimensional spin-orbital liquids: Symmetries and how to break them

+where ${\langle ijk \rangle_{\alpha\beta}}$ denotes the string of three sites $i$, $j$, $k$, with bond $\langle ij\rangle$ being of type $\alpha$ and bond $\langle jk\rangle$ of type $\beta$, and $\epsilon ^{\alpha\beta\gamma}$ denotes the Levi-Civita tensor.
+In particular, the NNN perturbation is identical for the different Majorana flavors.
 In the original Kitaev model this term arises from the effect of an external magnetic field projected to the ground-state flux sector \cite{kitaev2006anyons}.
-In the present SOL context, it is better viewed as a generic representative of TR-breaking perturbations.
+In the present SOL context, a perturbative analysis analogous to the Kitaev case becomes substantially more involved and generically generates interaction terms.
+We therefore introduce the on-site term discussed above and the NNN term below as simple representative perturbations that capture how generic time-reversal-breaking effects enter the Majorana Hamiltonian.
+The NNN term are identical to those used in Ref.~\cite{chulliparambil_flux_2021}.
 For the $\nu = 3$ model, Eq.~\eqref{eq:NNN_maj} reduces to

 while for the most natural generalization to the $\nu = 2$ model is given by

 The motivation behind and further details on Eq.~\eqref{eq:NNN_fourcoord1} can be found in Sect.~\ref{subsec:Fourcoordinated_general}.